HammoudWilson/protamine-tools/README.md

 Change into a folder of your choosing and run the following commands to obtain and install the MDI framework.
-To start, choose installation option 1 to only install the Stage 1 HPC pipelines framework - you can return to install the R Shiny apps interface later, which takes considerably longer (see below).
+To start, choose installation option 1 to only install the Stage 1 HPC pipelines framework - you can return to install the R Shiny apps interface later, which takes longer (see below).

 ```bash
 git clone https://github.com/MiDataInt/mdi.git